Holo-Host/holo-host/README.md

 ## Licenses

 Even when this repository is made publicly available, original code in this repository is explicitly stated to be unlicenced.
 This will change in the future when we have made the decision which open-source license to apply.
+You cannot modify or redistribute this code without explicit permission from the copyright holder.